clairetsoi1129/mars-rover/README.md

 ![class diagram](mars-rovers.drawio.png)

 ## Key Feature:
-The program support 3 types of user input, i.e.
+The program support 3 types of user controller, i.e.
-File input, Keyboard input, GUI input.
+File controller, Keyboard controller, GUI controller.
-Only file input flow support multiple rovers.
-Keyboard/GUI input support one rover only.
+Only file controller flow support multiple rovers.
+Keyboard/GUI controller support one rover only.

 ## Assumptions
-File input:
+File controller:

 1. There will be 1 row at the top to indicate the screen size.
 2. And then 1 row for specifying each rover init location and direction.